elephantscale/es-training-new/search-common/slides/Search-Intro.md

 * IR returns relevant information
 * Usually it is ranked by relevance
-  - Such as “What do we have related to this case”
+  - Such as "What do we have related to this case"
 * By contrast, SQL returns ALL of the data
 * `SELECT * FROM * MY_BOOKS`